sbunivedu/weather-app/README.md

 ## Stage 1
 This version shows a piece of place holder text in the center of the screen.
 The steps are covered in chapter 1 up to page 27.

+## Stage 2
+This version shows static weather info with style.
+The steps to arrive at this stage are covered in chapter 1 up to page 40.